bulatkh/retrieval_demo/README.md

 ## Getting started

+The prototype is implemented using Gradio, PyTorch, and Hugging Face.
+It supports CPU and GPU, with a GPU (16+ GB VRAM) recommended for faster inference.

 Python version: 3.11

-We use venv for managing project dependencies.
+We use `venv` for managing project dependencies.

 ```
 python -m venv venv